snufa/snufa.github.io/2022/index.md

 ## Abstract submissions

-[Abstracts are now publicly available for blinded public comments and ratings.](https://imperial.eu.qualtrics.com/jfe/form/SV_0pvzikmEV0MJe0C) We selected the most highly rated abstracts for contributed talks, subject to maintaining a balance between the different fields of, broadly speaking, neuroscience, computer science and neuromorphic engineering.
-Abstracts not selected for a talk will be presented as posters.
+We sent workshop participants a set of blinded abstracts to vote on whether or not they would be interested to see them as a talk.
+We selected the eight most highly requested abstracts for contributed talks.
+Abstracts not selected for a talk are presented as posters.
 If you're interested in adapting this idea for your workshop, [we wrote up a quick guide on how to do it](https://github.com/neural-reckoning/misc-guides/blob/main/workshop-abstract-voting-with-qualtrics-and-office.md).

 ## Previous editions